10 Cycling Safety Tips

 Here are our top 10 transportation cycling reminders to help keep yourself & other road users safe

 - Get Visible - Daytime Running Lights: Use lights (white = front, red = rear) and reflective clothing, including those that can be seen from the side.
-Use a light on your helmet - it points wherever you're looking.
 During low-light conditions in the fall & winter, keep your lights on during the daytime.
 Read about the experiment conducted on daytime running lights, from the journal Accident Analysis & Prevention.

 - Ride with Care & Be Distraction-Free: Ride in a straight line and try to be predictable in your movements - effective positioning will help you be seen on the road.
 Don’t use mobile devices or headphones while cycling - stay distraction-free (use just one earbud so you can communicate with other road users).

 - Communicate: Always use hand signals when turning, slowing down or stopping; before passing other road users, shoulder check and use your bell or your voice.

 - Respect Road Rules: Bikes are allowed on any road, except portions of many highways within Metro Vancouver (unless otherwise signed).
 Bicycles have similar road rights to motor vehicles, and must also obey traffic signals, signs and right-of-way rules.

 - Passing: Unless you are in a painted or separated bike lane, you may only pass another road vehicle on the left.

 - Yield to Foot Traffic: Slow down in pedestrian areas, and yield to those on foot; walk your bike on sidewalks.

 - Sharing Paths: On mixed-use paths, stick to 15km/h or less and respect people on foot.
 Be aware of your speed and surroundings at all times, and slow down in advance of crossings.